 Just a few years back, many heard about ‘The Nirav Modi Fraud Case’.

-Whether you were in India or abroad, you might have probably heard of his famous creation "Golconda Lotus Necklace”, it caused a worldwide sensation back in 2010.
+Whether you were in India or abroad, you might have probably heard of his famous creation “Golconda Lotus Necklace”, which caused a worldwide sensation back in 2010.
 It was being worn by not only Kate Winslet, one of the biggest and the best Hollywood film stars, it was also being worn by Priyanka Chopra, former Miss World and the harbinger of fashion, perhaps in the modern world.

 What did Nirav Modi do?
 The diamond merchant stole ₹11,000 crores, ($1.4 billion) from the banking system over the span of seven years.
-He did it by getting letters of credit without any surety and security whatsoever.
+He did it by getting letters of credit without any surety or security whatsoever.

 Is it not bigger and bolder?